The costs to remodel in Chicago in 2020, including kitchen, bath, and whole-home (plus outdoor budgets and permit tips!)

 Gutting a home is pretty much starting from scratch—taking everything down to the studs or framework and/or knocking down walls.
 A gut job starts at the higher end of the $100 to $200 psf range, while a remodel of the space within existing walls will be at the lower end.
 For example, remodeling a 700-square-foot, one-bedroom condo may range from $50,000 to $70,000, while a gut reno likely will exceed $100,000.
 The work usually involves running new plumbing pipes and wiring, moving doorways, and possibly installing new flooring.

 For a full-home renovation, costs start at $100 per square foot.
 The scope includes demo, framing, insulation and drywall, wiring, plumbing, heating/cooling systems, millwork, paint, flooring, tile, light fixtures, electronics, and all finishes—except appliances, which can significantly boost your bottom line, depending on how high-end they are.
-According to Walter, who works with Chicago-based Sweeten contractor Ryan, “A whole-house renovation—say, 3,000 square feet—would cost $200,000, at the low end, and start at $400,000 at the high end.
+According to Chicago-based Sweeten contractor Ryan, “A whole-house renovation—say, 3,000 square feet—would cost $200,000, at the low end, and start at $400,000 at the high end.
 It all depends on the materials chosen.”

 Contractors build in overhead fees, allowing for the unexpected, usually 10 to 15 percent of the project (Sweeten recommends that the renovator reserve at least 10-15 percent above the bid as well).
 The beauty of using a general contractor is that it’s one-stop shopping, as it covers pretty much all the trades required for the job.